sumnerevans/sumnerevans.com/content/posts/software-engineering/building-swe-career-in-llm-world/index.md

 college doesn't guarantee you'll find a job.
 Merely getting a job doesn't guarantee you'll be able to build a career in your desired field.

-But, be encouraged: the journey truly is the
+But you knew this already, because nothing in life is guaranteed.
+That's why you've worked so hard to get to where you are.
+Continue to pursue your dreams.

-If you just want to get a job, it's going to be tough, but if you want to build a career, the journey is worth it.
+Always look for opportunities for growth.
+Life is going to be hard anyway, you might as well do something that you can be proud of.
+Don't just let your career happen to you, take ownership of it and see where it takes you.
+Building a career is hard, but the journey is more than worth it.